joshdiaddigo/josh.diaddigo.com/README.md

 This is the full source code for josh.diaddigo.com.

-© 2016 Joshua C. Diaddigo – all rights reserved.
+© 2021 Josh C. Diaddigo – all rights reserved.